Wesongaj/WQU-Capstone-Project-Group-19/README.md

 ## WQU-Capstone-Project-Group-19
 ## Modeling the Benefits of co-location/Proximity hosting to Matching Engines on HFT Using Machine Learning

+Low-latency and system turnaround time requirements for HFT systems generally influence trading firms’ decisions about their choice of networks and physical hardware location of their servers.
+Over time, all major world exchanges have established co- location data centers to accommodate the demand for speed and to capitalize on the value of proximity to their matching engines.Co-Location of HFT servers near the Exchanges’ premises has been associated with reduction of latency,increases market liquidity and reduces bid-ask price as studied by this research paper based in BSE India.

 * Framework to capture the dynamics of high-frequency order books and trading system.

 * Dependencies: